artbobrov/multi-threaded-server/README.md

 # Multi-Threaded server with QT 5.8.0
-Implementation of tcp server using sockets, qthread, slots and signals.
+Implementation of TCP server using sockets, qthread, slots and signals.